People may cough and wheeze, and they sometimes have fever or cough up flecks of blood.

 Examination of a sputum sample

 Doctors may decide to look for allergic bronchopulmonary aspergillosis in a person with asthma Asthma Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
-Coughing, wheezing, and shortness of breath that occur in response to specific triggers are... read more who has frequent asthma attacks.
+Coughing, wheezing, and shortness of breath that occur in response to specific triggers are... read more or cystic fibrosis who has frequent asthma attacks.

 Repeated chest x-rays show areas that look like pneumonia, but they appear to persist or migrate to new areas of the lung, most often in the upper parts.
 In people with long-standing allergic bronchopulmonary aspergillosis, chest x-rays or computed tomography (CT) may show widened airways, which are often plugged with mucus.